Kitten playing with small ball.

 What are common health issues in kittens?

-- Fleas, which can cause itching, skin irritation, or anemia in severe cases
+• Fleas: itching, skin irritation, anemia in severe cases

-Early veterinary care and regular wellness checks can help identify and treat these conditions before they become more serious.
+Early veterinary care helps identify and treat these conditions.

 How do I socialize my kitten properly?